Safety Recall Z11 – HV Battery – 2017-2018 Chrysler Pacifica Plug-In Hybrid Electric Vehicles (PHEV)

 • If a customer asks when the company will complete its investigation: “We’re working as expeditiously as possible, within the confines of scientific and engineering disciplines.
 Our investigation will conclude when we’re satisfied that our findings will protect our customers.”

-• If a customer asks if there is a link to a previous recall involving ChryslereBay Pacifica Hybrid fires: “No. This campaign is unrelated to any other.
-The previous ChryslereBay Pacifica Hybrid campaign involved only the 12-volt battery system and a smaller number of fires.”
+• If a customer asks if there is a link to a previous recall involving ChryslereBay logo Pacifica Hybrid fires: “No. This campaign is unrelated to any other.
+The previous ChryslereBay logo Pacifica Hybrid campaign involved only the 12-volt battery system and a smaller number of fires.”

 • If a customer asks when a remedy will become available: “The remedy is under development.
 We are expediting, but with due care.
 Remedy development is a process that includes numerous steps from validation to writing and distributing repair instructions for service technicians.”